MicrosoftDocs/sql-docs/docs/t-sql/functions/avg-transact-sql.md

 Specifies that AVG operates only on one unique instance of each value, regardless of how many times that value occurs.

 *expression*
 An [expression](../../t-sql/language-elements/expressions-transact-sql.md) of the exact numeric or approximate numeric data type category, except for the **bit** data type.
-Aggregate functions and subqueries are not permitted.
+Aggregate functions and subqueries aren't permitted.

 OVER **(** [ *partition_by_clause* ] _order\_by\_clause_**)**
 *partition_by_clause* divides the result set produced by the FROM clause into partitions to which the function is applied.
 If not specified, the function treats all rows of the query result set as a single group.
 The *order_by_clause* determines the logical order in which the operation is performed.
 The *order_by_clause* is required.
 For more information, see [OVER Clause &#40;Transact-SQL&#41;](../../t-sql/queries/select-over-clause-transact-sql.md).